snowplow/dbt-snowplow-utils/README.md

     +incremental_strategy: "delete+insert"
 ```

 *Note: During testing we found that providing the `upsert_date_key` as a cluster key results in more effective partition pruning.
 This does add overhead however as the dataset needs to be sorted before being upserted.
 In our testing this was a worthwhile trade off, reducing overall costs.
-Your mileage may vary, as variables like row count can effect this.*
+Your mileage may vary, as variables like row count can affect this.*

 ### Notes

-- If using this the `snowplow_incremental` materialization, **the native dbt `is_incremental()` macro will not recognize the model as incremental**.
+- If using the `snowplow_incremental` materialization, **the native dbt `is_incremental()` macro will not recognize the model as incremental**.
 Please use the `snowplow_utils.snowplow_is_incremental()` macro instead, which operates in the same way.
 - `snowplow__upsert_lookback_days` defaults to 30 days.
 If you set `snowplow__upsert_lookback_days` to too short a period, duplicates can occur in your incremental table.

 # Join the Snowplow community